aiv100/imdb-spark-project/README.md

 9. Exit
 ---------------------------------------------------------------------------------------
 Choice number of items:
-### from which you need to select the number of the corresponding project task.
+#### from which you need to select the number of the corresponding project task.
 ### But there is a possibility to launch the project from the tasks.py file, which is protected from "accidental" execution by the conditional statement
 ### if __name__ == __main__
 ### In which you need to uncomment the line of the corresponding task.
 Perhaps this launch path will be more optimal for testing.
+### Before writing the resulting files, the corresponding script issues the corresponding write request